antonio-romero-mule/connector-documentation-oauth1-example/README.md

 WELCOME
 =======
 This sample DropBox OAuth1 connector is part of the DevKit documentation.

-It is used to illustrate implementing OAuth1 in any connector.
+Its primary use is to illustrate implementing OAuth1 in any connector.

+It also shows:
+- Using Jersey Client to call the RESTful DropBox API
+- Using Jackson to read the response from an API call into a POJO

 TESTING
 =======

-This project also contains test classes that can be run as part of a test suite.
+This project contains test classes that can be run as part of a test suite.

 ADDITIONAL RESOURCES